 - Nits (or lice eggs) – Nits are very tiny and are generally hard to see unless you spot them glowing using a black light or flashlight.
 They are either yellow or white in color and can be easily confused with dandruff or flakes.
 These eggs usually hatch between 8-9 days.

 - Nymph – This is the baby lice that hatch from the nits.
 When it comes into contact with light, it will tend to move away quickly, making them easy to spot.
 When they land inside the hair, they will feed on the blood of the scalp.
 It takes about 9-12 days for nymphs to grow into adult lice.

-- Adult lice – These are the easiest to spot which are about 2 to 3 millimeters long, similar to the size of a sesame seed.
+- Adult lice – These are the easiest to spot and are about 2 to 3 millimeters long, similar to the size of a sesame seed.
 They have 6 legs with claws at the end and they are either tan or grayish-white in color.
-Adult lice usually live up to 30 days when “properly nourished”, but dies off within 48 hours without any food.
+Adult lice usually live up to 30 days when “properly nourished”, but die off within 48 hours without any food.

 STEPS TO REMOVE LICE

 Cleaning up lice actually involves more than just pillows – Pretty much the entire bed needs to be cleaned as well.

 - Remove all the bedding – Pillowcases, blankets, sheets, duvets, etc…